Holiday in Scotland

 If you’d rather stay in alternative accommodation, you could consider: five-star Victoria Square Guest House; award-winning Castle Croft B&B; or Stirling Self Catering, which was shortlisted for a 2016/17 Scottish Thistle Award.
 The Willie Wallace Hostel and Stirling Youth Hostel offer a cheaper option for those on a budget.

 There is a fantastic mix of food on offer in the city – with everything from luxury and formal dining to street food, cafes and pub grub – across a swathe of cuisines.

 It would be a travesty to visit Scotland without trying a true Scottish meal, so head to Portcullis or Brea for some haggis or cullen skink, or try the quirky Hermans, for local food with a German twist.
 The Smithy, Sable & Flea and The Hideaway Cafe are also a highly rated casual eateries in the city but if it’s luxury you seek, The Park Lodge comes recommended.
 If it is just a wee whisky you are after then the fantastic Curly Coo Bar is the place for you, Stirling’s only Whisky Bar.

-We are glad to share Stirling’s brilliance; it is a gem of a city to visit and the very best base for Scottish holidays….so whether your adventures include a trip to the magical Isle of Skye, skiing in the Cairngorms, a swim with basking sharks off Oban or some world-class mountain biking at Glentress, your holiday should definitely start in Scotland’s beating heart.
+We are glad to share Stirling’s brilliance; it is a gem of a city to visit and the very best base for Scottish holidays….so whether your adventures include a trip to the magical Isle of Skye, skiing in the Cairngorms, a swim with basking sharks off Oban or some world-class mountain biking at Glentress, your holiday in Scotland should definitely start our countrys beating heart.